Who can be a member of ICMA?

 - Local Government Professionals

-- Life (may not join at this level): FREE e-membership, with the option of paying a $25 annual service charge to receive Public Management magazine in hard copy
+- Life (may not join at this level): Complimentary membership, with the option of paying a $25 annual service charge to receive the printed version of Public Management magazine.

 Dues below apply regardless of member category: